 East Hampton Historical Society, 101 Main Street, East Hampton.
 Monday through Friday, 10 a.m.-4 p.m., suggested donation $5, free for members.
 631-324-6850, easthamptonhistory.org

 Examples of textiles, pottery, and furniture document trends in home furnishings from the period immediately following the Revolutionary War.
 “At Home: Furniture by the Dominy Family, 1780-1840” is on view. * The venue is preparing to open to the public later this summer.

 PARRISH ART MUSEUM

 279 Montauk Highway, Water Mill.
-Wednesday through Monday, 10 a.m.-5 p.m., Fridays until 8 p.m.
-Tickets for timed visits must be purchased in advance on the website. $12, $9 senior citizens, $5 members’ guests, free for members, students with ID, and children under 18.
+Friday through Monday, timed visits only, 11 a.m.-5 p.m., Fridays until 8 p.m.
+Tickets for timed visits must be purchased in advance on the website. $12, $9 senior citizens, $6 members’ guests, free for members, students with ID, and children under 18.
 Most evening programs, $12, free for members.
 631-283-2118, parrishart.org

 POLLOCK-KRASNER HOUSE AND STUDY CENTER